 The reason for this controversy is unclear, but similar to VATS lobectomy, it is likely due to a combination of factors, including the technical limitations of an unstable two-dimensional camera platform and limited maneuverability of instrumentation.
 These issues are especially enhanced in the limited confines of the anterior mediastinum.
 It was precisely for this application that the master–slave robotic surgical system was developed (da Vinci Surgical System; Intuitive Surgical, Sunnyvale, CA).
 The three-dimensional (3D) visual system and wristed instrumentation was specifically designed for closed chest cardiothoracic surgery in the anterior and middle mediastinum.
 However, while this original indication has never been widely realized, other indications evolved, including thymectomy.
 The earliest case reports consist of only patients with nonthymomatous MG,5,6 but subsequent series have included those with encapsulated thymic lesions as well.7–10

 This chapter reviews the general principles and clinical aspects of robotic thymectomy with an emphasis on patient selection, preoperative preparation, technical aspects, and perioperative outcomes.

 The guiding principle that must be remembered when one is considering utilizing robotic surgical systems for thymectomy is that the ultimate goal is to perform complete resection without violating the capsule of the thymus or any associated lesion.
 It is up to the surgeon to decide whether this can be safely and appropriately achieved though a minimally invasive robotic approach.
-The incision strategy, conduct of the procedure, and postoperative ...
+The incision strategy, conduct of the procedure, ...